dungphanxuan/service.tuanducdesign.com/content/pages/index.md

     type: section_posts
     background: gray
     title: Latest Posts
+  - section_id: call-to-action
+    type: section_cta
+    title: This Is Call To Action Block!
+    subtitle: This is an optional description for the call to action block.
+    actions:
+      - label: Get Started
+        url: /signup
+        style: primary
 meta_title: Stackbit Azimuth Theme
 meta_description: The preview of the Azimuth theme
 layout: landing